 We enjoyed the last days in Tbilisi very much and visited together with Dario & Lisa besides some sightseeing the music festival “Lisi Wonderland”.
 It was nice to breathe festival air once again 😍!

 Soon it was time for us to say goodbye to the capital.
-Namely, we wanted to explore the High Caucasus and the area around the famous village of Mestia.
+We wanted to explore the High Caucasus and the area around the famous village of Mestia.

-Since the route from Tbilisi to Kutaisi is along dangerous and not very spectacular main roads, we decided to take the train.
+Since the route from Tbilisi to Kutaisi runs along dangerous and unspectacular main roads, we decided to take the train.
 We emailed “Georgian Railways” and asked how and if you can get on the train with the bicycles.
 We didn’t get a clear answer, only that we should pack the bicycles (same answer also when asked at the ticket counter) -> as we found out later, you can take the bicycles on the train without packing for only 5 Lari.

-On the off chance we went towards the station and still wanted to try it without packing the bicycles.
+On the off chance, we headed toward the train station anyway and decided to try our luck without packing up our bikes.

-In front of the station building, however, a Georgian approached us and asked if we needed a cab to Kutaisi.
+In front of the station building, a Georgian man approached us and asked if we needed a taxi to Kutaisi.

-We could agree on a fair price (about 80 CHF incl. bicycles for 250 km).
+We were able to agree on a fair price (approx. 80 CHF including bikes for 250 km).
 We agreed; what we regretted already after the first kilometers heavily!

 Nicole sat in the back fighting nausea, while Beni sat in the passenger seat, but felt like he was sitting in the trunk of the car in front of us.
 It was hair-raising, constant overtaking maneuvers in blind curves at breakneck speed past cows and pilons.
 We were seriously considering getting out.
-Nicole was out of action because of nausea, Beni’s nerves were at the end and he tried desperately to make the driver believe with hands and feet that we don’t have to set a speed record.
+Nicole was incapacitated due to nausea, Beni’s nerves were shot, and he was desperately trying to convey to the driver that we did not need to set a speed record.

-It felt like our cab driver broke all records; no one overtook us, but we all of them 😵!
+It felt like our taxi driver broke every record; no one overtook us, but we overtook everyone else 😵!
 Once we arrived in Kutaisi, we swore never to get into a Georgian cab again!

 In the city we stayed then one day.
 There are two/three attractions to see, but the highlight for us was the reunion with Michael, whom we met in Vardzia.